arialdomartini/Back-End-Developer-Interview-Questions/README.md

 * What is the intent of the Null Object Pattern?
 * Discuss the advantages of Composition over Inheritance
 * What is an Anti-corruption Layer?
+* Could you write a Thread-Safe Singleton class?

 ####[[↑]](#toc) <a name='languages'>Questions about Languages:</a>